-A. Administration

-- Is fully cognizant of WIOA and its regulations, state and LWDB imposed policies or directives, and other applicable laws, regulations, rules or contracts to guide administrative requirements and efforts - Ensure full implementation of the federal, state, and local branding standards. - Ensure full compliance with all federal, state, and local policies and procedures related to the onestop system and one-stop Centers. - Develops and modifies procedures for one stop service operations to ensure regional consistency throughout all PA CareerLink® locations in the north central workforce development area. - Is fully cognizant of and implements the negotiated MOU - Develops procedures for one-stop service location operations in partnership with stakeholders - Negotiates with partners and service providers regarding their one-stop service location roles, responsibilities, services and activities, staff complement and other operational particulars - In concert with Workforce Solutions and/or assigned local area staff, negotiates with partners and service providers regarding expenses related to space, occupancy, shared costs and other costs associated with the operator and one-stop delivery system - Recommends, maintains and retires one-stop service locations' technologic tools and services - Provides LWDB with programmatic and fiscal reports and other relevant operational information - Meets with Workforce Solutions staff and Workforce Development Board members on a monthly basis to discuss expectations, roles/responsibilities, to make recommendations and to provide updates.
+- A. Administration - Is fully cognizant of WIOA and its regulations, state and LWDB imposed policies or directives, and other applicable laws, regulations, rules or contracts to guide administrative requirements and efforts. - Ensure full implementation of the federal, state, and local branding standards. - •Ensure full compliance with all federal, state, and local policies and procedures related to the onestop system and one-stop Centers through oversight of foot traffic reporting, referrals, participant and employer survey results, partner surveys, operator performance reports and evaluation of program goals and outcomes, and performance accountability to ensure high-level performance and outcomes. - Develops and modifies procedures for one stop service operations to ensure regional consistency throughout all PA CareerLink® locations in the north central workforce development area. - Is fully cognizant of and implements the negotiated MOU. - Develops procedures for one-stop service location operations in partnership with stakeholders. - Negotiates with partners and service providers regarding their one-stop service location roles, responsibilities, services and activities, staff complement and other operational particulars. - In concert with Workforce Solutions and/or assigned local area staff, negotiates with partners and service providers regarding expenses related to space, occupancy, shared costs and other costs associated with the operator and one-stop delivery system. - Recommends, maintains and retires one-stop service locations' technologic tools and services. - Provides LWDB with programmatic and fiscal reports and other relevant operational information. - Meets with Workforce Solutions staff and Workforce Development Board members (optional) on a monthly basis to discuss expectations, roles/responsibilities, to make recommendations and to provide updates.